pindoio/pindo-ai-docs/README.md

 - Ensure that the audio files and text inputs meet the required specifications as outlined in the schemas.
 - The service enforces rate limits per IP to prevent abuse.

+## Languages Supported

+The Pindo VoiceAI API currently supports three languages: Kinyarwanda, Kiswahili, and Luganda.
+These languages can be specified using their corresponding ISO 639-1 language codes in the API requests.
+The API expects the language code to be included as part of the request to identify the language of the audio file being processed.

+Here are the currently supported languages along with their respective ISO 639-1 codes:

+- Kinyarwanda: `"rw"`
+- Kiswahili: `"sw"`
+- Luganda: `"lg"`

 ## Endpoints

 ### 1. Speech-to-Text (STT)
 Converts spoken language in an audio file into written text.

 - **URL**: `/stt`
 - **Method**: `POST`
 - **Headers**: `Content-Type: multipart/form-data`
 - **Schema**:
-  - `audio`: The audio file to be transcribed.
+  - `audio` (string, required): The audio file to be transcribed.
 (Required)
-  - `lang`: The language of the audio.
+  - `lang` (string, optional): The language of the audio.
 Supports values like "rw" (Kinyarwanda).
-(Optional)
+Defaults to "rw".

 - **Example Request**:
 ### Python